nextstrain/docs.nextstrain.org/src/reference/glossary.rst

       .. note::

          The individual builds in a multi-build workflow are also "workflows" in the definition of workflow managers like Snakemake.

+   core workflow

+      A :term:`workflow` maintained by the Nextstrain team.

    workflow repository
       also *pathogen workflow repository*